Formerly called Advocacy Committee for Racial Ethnic Concerns (ACREC)

 Through advocacy, the committee continually evaluates shifting social trends in church and society and provides Advice and Counsel to the General Assembly and Presbyterian Mission Agency Board in response to their request or on its own initiative.
 The chairperson of REAC is a corresponding member of the General Assembly and the General Assembly Mission Council.

 The committee also monitors the implementation of programs and policies on racial justice.
-These responsibilities are fulfilled in consultation with other agencies and committees, including the Advocacy Committee for Women’s Concerns, the Women of Color Joint Working Group, the Advisory Committee on Social Witness Policy and the National Caucuses and Councils representing people of color and new immigrants.
+These responsibilities are fulfilled in consultation with other agencies and committees, including the Advocacy Committee for Women and Gender Justice, the Women of Color Joint Working Group, the Advisory Committee on Social Witness Policy and the National Caucuses and Councils representing people of color and new immigrants.

 In order to effectively advocate and monitor, REAC: